pnp/powerplatform-prompts/prompts/ai-builder/fundraiser-information/README.md

 ## Prompt

 Answer in English as bullet points in a professional tone.
 Provide details on {Fundraiser.Name} {Fundraiser.Category} {Fundraiser.Total Donations} {Fundraiser.
-Goal} and please mentioned the [user question] in the header of the response..
+Goal} and please mentioned the [user question] in the header of the response.

 ### Supported Language(s)